Chethumalli/Workshop-genAI/README.md

 This project demonstrates how to integrate **Large Language Models (LLMs)** into real-world backend systems using **FastAPI** and modern AI APIs like **Groq** and **OpenAI**.

-The goal is simple:

-> 🎯 Learn how modern AI applications like ChatGPT are built — and build one yourself.
+> 🎯 Goal: Learn how modern AI applications like ChatGPT are built — and build one yourself.

 ---